An exploration of the past, present and future of a Toronto landmark

 AboutIn 2030, College Park will celebrate a century since it first opened its doors as a beacon of Art Moderne architecture and Art Deco interior design in Toronto.

-In anticipation of this major milestone, GWL Realty Advisors is launching College Park 100 – a website and event series dedicated to mining the rich history of the property, as we contemplate what a reimagined, revitalized College Park could look like over the next century.
+In anticipation of this major milestone, GWL Realty Advisors (GWLRA) has launched College Park 100 – a website and event series dedicated to mining the rich history of the property as we propose what a reimagined, revitalized College Park could look like over the next century.
+Since its inception in 1930, College Park has stood as an architectural icon, designed by the renowned Montreal architects Ross and Macdonald.
+College Park 100 aims to revisit the original vision of Ross and Macdonald and explore the best ways to ensure College Park becomes the vital cultural destination it was originally intended to be.

 Central to College Park 100 is fostering public participation.
-This website is intended to keep visitors informed with project updates and key details, as well as multimedia presentations sharing our latest thinking.
-An events series featuring lectures, open houses and town halls will be launched to gather input and ideas, while sharing our own.
+This website is intended to keep visitors informed with project updates and key details, as well as presentations sharing our latest thinking.
+An event series featuring lectures, open houses and town halls will be launched to gather input and ideas, while sharing our own.
+Check back for updates, posts and videos as this process evolves.

 Archives of Ontario